Doug Burke (water polo)

-Douglas Lambert Burke (born March 30, 1957) is a former water polo player who won a silver medal for the United States at the 1984 Summer Olympics in Los Angeles, California.
+Douglas Lambert Burke (born March 30, 1957) is a former water polo player who competed for Stanford University and won a silver medal for the United States at the 1984 Summer Olympics in Los Angeles, California.
+After graduating Stanford in Economics, he completed a Masters in Business Administration from the University of California at Los Angeles in 1986, and worked as a business founder, executive, and consultant in the Baking Industry beginning in the mid-1980's.